josdem/hugo/content/techtalk/spring/spring_webflux_modules.md

 }
 ```

-Since we are creating a library here, we want Spring Boot’s dependency management to be used in this project without applying Spring Boot’s plugin, therefore we want to use: `apply false`. `SpringBootPlugin` provides a `BOM_COORDINATES` to handle project's versions and dependencies.
+Since we are creating a library here, we want Spring Boot’s dependency management to be used in this project without applying some Spring Boot’s features, therefore we will use: `apply false`. `SpringBootPlugin` provides a `BOM_COORDINATES` to handle project's versions and dependencies.
 Let's create a service so we can use it in our application module.

 ```java
 package com.jos.dem.springboot.module.library.service;